Gerard Depardieu sexual assault trial marks a cultural reckoning for post-#MeToo France

 Yet the industry offered little institutional pushback, highlighting a deep-rooted reluctance to confront abuse when it involves revered cultural figures.

-In February, director Christophe Ruggia was convicted of sexually abusing Haenel when she was underage.
+In February, director Christophe Ruggia was convicted of sexually abusing Haenel when she was a child.
 The actress, who had already quit the film industry in protest, has become one of the country's most prominent voices on abuse.

 Judith Godrèche, an actor and filmmaker, has also emerged as a leading figure.
 In February 2024, in a televised testimony, she addressed a French parliamentary commission, accusing directors Benoît Jacquot and Jacques Doillon of sexually exploiting her as a teenager — allegations both men deny.
 "This is not about desire or love," she told lawmakers.
 "It is about power.
 It is about a system that enables silence."